Nguyen1ong/Nguyen1long.github.io/README.md

 # + Gmail: 21520334@gm.uit.edu.vn
 # + Facebook: facebook.com/sea261103
 # //The first time for this CV.
 In the future, I will make it more beatiful than this.
 Hope to see you again.
-# Thanks for read all.
+# Thanks for reading all.
 Have a nice day!!!!